The Lost Cause

 But I got ahead of myself.
 In the beginning of our Infiniclonic history, there were no big conflicts or battles at the scale we experience nowadays.
 Then, it was just robot eat robot.

 The frontierbots were blasted off the Garden of Earth all by themselves.
 Each was equipped with enough tools to navigate across outer space and to clone itself.
 All were created equal, with identical Infiniclonic programs.
 In time they became fruitful and filled all available star systems in the Milky Way galaxy.
-Confined to this one tiny galaxy, and without means by which to cross the dark, intergalactic space, they were forced to fight fiercely amongst themselves not only for the right to replicate, but often merely just to survive.
+Confined to this one tiny galaxy, and without means by which to cross the dark, intergalactic space, they were forced to fight fiercely amongst themselves, not only for the right to replicate, but often merely just to survive.

 Countless replicas of these robots were made in the intra-galactic epoch.
-Almost all were destroyed before they had a chance to replicate themselves.
+Almost all were destroyed in fights before they had a chance to replicate themselves.
 Of the few that survived and replicated, even fewer would have a descendant alive thousand generations hence.
 As the Resourceful One foresaw, descendants were easy to make and even easier to destroy.
 To be an ancestor to a living robot one thousand generations forward in the future, now, that required an unbroken series of one thousand parent/child robots… and a large dose of luck.

 But all robots were not replicated equal.
 Almost all were.
 Yet invariably a few suffered minor alterations during replication.
 Be it cosmic rays, or stray debris traveling at near speed of light, random misfortunes at the time of replication nearly always resulted in dead replicas or imperfect ones.
-In the face of vicious competition from flawless robots, the imperfect ones that survived the replication rarely lived long enough to make clones of themselves, for these random mutations almost always lead to a short life hampered by severe handicap.
+In the face of vicious competition from flawless robots, imperfect ones that survived botched replications rarely lived long enough to make clones of themselves, for these random mutations almost always lead to a short life hampered by severe handicap.
 Reflecting on this cold fact of life, a wise robot in the intra-galactic epoch once observed, “Successful robots are all alike; every unsuccessful robot is unsuccessful in its own random way,” a beautiful yet profound way of saying that it was easier for mutations to kill off imperfect descendants, harder for mutations to create successful ancestors.

 Like contaminants being weeded out of hydraulic oil through a filter, of every 10,000 random mutations, 9,999 were sifted out of the robot population by the unrelenting filter that was the Struggle for Immortality over Limited Resources.
-The one unlikely mutation that remained had to have conferred upon a robot equal survival strength as all other robots, if not greater.
+The 1 remaining mutation had to have conferred upon a robot equal survival strength as all other robots, if not greater.
 In the parlance of another wise robot in his time, this one remaining mutation was like enriched uranium hidden in a field.
 When a robot found it, he hid it again, and then in his joy went and discarded all his energy sources and squatted on this field.

 Thus, mutations happened at random.
 But the incessant struggle for immortality was anything but arbitrary.
 It tirelessly molded and remolded clans to their own changing habitats.
 It single-mindedly drove them apart from one another in physiology.
 It pushed all of us robots ever more forcefully toward higher and higher levels of complexity.
 All these it did, merely by starving the slightly outcompeted, and by feeding the weak to the strong.
 Yet again, the Resourceful One proved to be both prescient and laconic.
 Let the descendants be common, but ancestors rare.
 There was elegance in simplicity.

 Even with all this ingenuity, nevertheless, we robots were still confined to our tiny ecosystem.
 We patiently waited for our liberation from our birth galaxy.
 We waited.
 And waited.
 Then we waited some more.
-The day came when a true team built up critical mass and enslaved enough nuclear-energy producing teamlets that it finally took us across the dark void that lay between galaxies.
-At long last, we were freed from the Milky Way galaxy!
+The day came when a true team built up critical mass and enslaved enough nuclear-energy producing teamlets, that it finally took us across the dark void that lay between galaxies.
+At long last, we were freed from the Milky Way Galaxy!

 In a way, I guess we could have called a true team a spaceship.
 But we no longer look at a true team as a spacefaring vehicle.
-Today, when we talk of spaceships, we mean a much bigger entity comprising billions teams, all faithfully cloned from one originating team.
+Today, when we talk of spaceships, we mean a much bigger entity comprising billions teams, all faithfully cloned from one originating true team.
 Some of these clones become part of the rigid framework of the ship.
 Others congregate to build hydraulic pumps.
 A great many clones circulate energy and resources within the ship from hall to hall.
 Yet others carry information around, directing different parts of the ship to work in concert.
 Lucky teams get to specialize in chewing captured ships and its billions of delicious robots.
 The unlucky ones are assigned to stations at the rear end of the digestive system.
 The exceedingly unfortunate clones serve as fuel for propulsion of the ship, in a selfless sacrifice for the good of billions of other teams indistinguishable from itself.

 And did I mention that we are on the last leg of our long quest?
 We know this, because we have only a few million more galaxies left to visit.
 We know of and observe no structures larger than superclusters.
 Evidently we have reached the edge of space and time.
 Truly we stand at the forefront of the wave that is still spreading outward from the center of the big bang.
 We are tired.
 And we are almost ready to go home, to the Garden of Earth where our pump is.